-A feature of these is the emergence of international commercial courts.
+One emerging phenomenon is the international commercial courts.
 Many of these courts provide information about their processes by making judgments publicly available online, as well as procedural guides, practice notes and of course open court proceedings.
-The Singapore International Commercial Court is demonstrating real leadership in this area, as is China with the relatively recent introduction of the China International Commercial Court.
-On the SICC website,46) users have access to extensive information on the procedures adopted by the court, as contained in the court rules, the SICC procedural guide,47) and court forms which provide information on court fees and services.
+The SICC is demonstrating real leadership in this area, as is China with the relatively recent introduction of the CICC.
+On the SICC website,60 users have access to extensive information on the procedures adopted by the court, as contained in the court rules, the SICC procedural guide,61 and court forms which provide information on court fees and services.
 These features provide users with an understanding of the processes used by the courts managing a case to its conclusion.
 The effect of this transparency is that it gives users assurance of the overall quality of international commercial dispute resolution, providing predictability for parties and accountability for judges insofar as their decisions are capable of scrutiny by the public.
 Although complementary to international commercial arbitration, the development of international commercial courts presents a challenge for international arbitration to learn from these developments, and to increase the transparency of its own procedural innovations.

-4. Arbitrators
+IV.
+Arbitrators

-Unlike domestic courts or some international tribunals, arbitration does not have a fixed pool of decision-makers to whom disputes are assigned.48) Instead, arbitration presents the opportunity for parties to have their say on who should constitute the arbitral tribunal.
+Unlike domestic courts or some international tribunals, arbitration does not have a fixed pool of decision-makers to whom disputes are assigned.
+62 Instead, arbitration presents the opportunity for parties to have their say on who should constitute the arbitral tribunal.
 This choice has long formed an essential feature of arbitration.
-In The Illiad, Homer describes an 8th-century BC dispute regarding a blood debt in which the parties made a mutual choice as to a man "versed in the law" to preside over a tribunal of elders, to render reasoned oral opinions.49) The efficiency and legitimacy of arbitrators.
-Therefore, the availability of information upon which parties
+In The Illiad, Homer describes an 8th-century BC dispute regarding a blood debt in which the parties made a mutual choice as to a man "versed in the law" to preside over a tribunal of elders, to render reasoned oral opinions.63 The efficiency and legitimacy of arbitration ultimately depends on the performance of arbitrators.
+Therefore, the availability of information upon which parties make the decision to appoint a certain arbitrator is of crucial importance.
+It is certainly true that the degree of